kickstand-ui/documentation/docs/components/images.md

 ## Aspect Ratio

 Sometimes you don't always know what the height and width will be on an image depending on the screen size or because the content is dynamically generated.
-In these cases it is better to specify an aspect ratio and Kickstand UI will auto-generate the height and the width on the fly for you.
+In these cases, it is better to specify an aspect ratio and Kickstand UI will auto-generate the height and the width on the fly for you.
 This is especially important if you are lazy-loading images because the browser does not know how to calculate how much space the image will occupy until the image is downloaded and rendered.

 <div class="my-xl text-center">
     <ks-img